What We Do

 - Facilitating various big boat rating and handicapping services

 - Issuing certified sail numbers per the Racing Rules of Sailing

-- Contribute to the World Sailing’s Offshore Special Regulations (OSR) and US Sailing’s Safety Equipment Requirements (SER)
+- Contributing to the World Sailing’s Offshore Special Regulations (OSR) and Equipment Rules of Sailing (ERS)

 Please find a description of the groups we work with below.